Haruto Yasumoto: Move up in weight

 Yasumoto was scheduled to face the #4 ranked RISE bantamweight Yugo Flyskygym at RISE 119 on September 15, 2017.
 The fight was contested at 55 kg, which was a 3 kg increase from Yasumoto's previous bouts.
-He won the fight by a second-round technical knockout due to repeted body shots which forced the referee to stop the fight.
+He won the fight by a second-round technical knockout due to repeated body shots which forced the referee to stop the fight.
 The knockout was preceded by a right hook which resulted in a knockdown.

 Yasumoto moved back down to 53 kg for his next fight, against Lampoochai Kaewsamrit at Japan Kickboxing Innovation on October 18, 2017.
 He won the fight by unanimous decision, with scores of 30–28, 30–29 and 30–29.

 Yasumoto was scheduled to fight Takahiro Sakuragi at Japan Kickboxing Innovation Champions Carnival 2017 on December 17, 2017.
 The fight was contested at 57 kg, the heaviest that Yasumoto weighed in at so far in his career.
 He won the fight by unanimous decision, with all three judges scoring the bout as 30–29.

 Yasumoto remained at 57 kg for his next fight, against Yuudai Hamamoto at REBELS.55 on April 27, 2018.
 He notched his second ever stoppage victory, winning by a second-round technical knockout.
 The first knockdown was scored with a head kick, while the remaining two were scored with a left straight.

 Yasumoto remained at 57 kg from that point on.
 He was next scheduled to face Dawsakorn Mor.Tasanai at REBELS.57 on August 3, 2018.
 The fight was ruled a majority draw after the first three rounds, with one judge scoring it for Dawsakorn, while the remaining two scored it as an even 29–29 draw.
 The judges were split in the same manner after an extra round was fought.